AllenInstitute/dipde/doc_template/dipde.examples.rst

 Up until now, each connection object was defined with a single synaptic weight.
 However, connection objects are fundamentally defined by synaptic weight distributions (See Iyer et al. 2013 [#]_).
-Here we consider the effect of an exponentially distributed synaptic weight distribution with mean equal t0 5 mV.
+Here we consider the effect of an exponentially distributed synaptic weight distribution with mean equal to 5 mV.
 The steady state firing rate under this stimulus is significantly higher than the delta-distributed example (singlepop, above).
-In general, any Continuous synaptic weight distribution can be defined using scipy.stats module, however it wil be discretized into a finite set of input weights.
+In general, any Continuous synaptic weight distribution can be defined using scipy.stats module; however it will be discretized into a finite set of input weights.
 Discrete distributions can be specified directly, and will be used exactly.

 .. literalinclude:: ../dipde/examples/singlepop_exponential_distribution.py